-- Compression: Apply a static or elastic compression bandage to limit swelling.
+- Compression: Apply a static or elastic compression bandage to help limit swelling.

-- Elevation: Reduce the flow of blood and other fluids by elevating the ankle above the heart.
+- Elevation: Reduce the flow of blood and other fluids to the injury site by elevating the ankle above the heart.

 It might seem simple, but RICE therapy may be very helpful during your recovery.
-Try to start it as soon as possible after the ankle sprain occurs in order to control the body’s natural inflammatory response.
+Try to start it as soon as possible after the ankle sprain occurs in order to help control the body’s natural inflammatory response.

 2. Cold Compression Therapy

 If you want to take RICE to the next level, consider renting a cold therapy system for home use.
-Cold compression therapy uses the same concepts as RICE therapy but adds modern technology, and the ability to elevate the extremity, to the mix.
-Instead of holding an ice pack on your ankle, a cold therapy system uses a body-conforming wrap with integrated chambers that allow cold water and pressurized air to flow through the wrap.
+Cold and compression therapy uses the same concepts as RICE therapy but adds modern technology, and the ability to elevate the extremity, to the mix.
+Instead of holding an ice pack on your ankle, a cold and compression therapy system uses a body-conforming wrap with integrated chambers that allow cold water and pressurized air to flow through the wrap.
 The water is constantly circulating, so it maintains a consistent temperature throughout the therapy.
-The pressurized air creates a pumping effect that mimics the muscles natural “squeeze and release” contractions, to help reduce swelling.
+The pressurized air creates a pumping effect that mimics the muscles’ natural “squeeze and release” contractions to help reduce swelling.

-The result is a longer-lasting, deeper-penetrating cold that helps damaged tissues heal faster.
-Cold therapy systems are also convenient to use because all you have to do is add ice and water to the system’s reservoir, apply the wrap, and rest with your leg elevated while the device does all the work.
+The result is a longer-lasting, deeper-penetrating cold that aids in the overall recovery process.
+Cold therapy systems are also convenient because all you have to do is add ice and water to the system’s reservoir, apply the wrap, and rest with your leg elevated while the device does all the work.

 3. OTC Pain Medication

-Although a sprained ankle is not typically a serious injury, it is still painful.
-If you find the discomfort too much to handle, consider taking an over-the-counter pain medication that may help reduce the pain and swelling.
-Check with your doctor if you’re on other medications, and always follow the dosage instructions to ensure proper use.
+Although a sprained ankle is not typically a serious injury, it may still be painful.
+If you find the discomfort too much to handle, consider taking an over-the-counter pain medication that may help reduce the pain and swelling.2 Check with your doctor if you’re on other medications, and always follow the dosage instructions to ensure proper use.

 4. Epsom Salt

 After a few days, you can soak your ankle in a warm bath with Epsom salt.
-It’s important to apply cold during the first few days after an injury because the application of heat may actually contribute to additional inflammation during the initial phases of healing.
-Epsom salt can help soothe sore muscles and connective tissues, and it may help with joint stiffness.
+It’s important to apply cold during the first few days after an injury.
+Epsom salt may help soothe sore muscles and connective tissues, and it may help with joint stiffness.
 Try adding Epsom salts to a warm or somewhat hot bath 1-2 times per day.

 5. Natural Poultices

 A variety of natural anti-inflammatory ingredients can be found in your pantry.
-If you want to try a traditional poultice to help reduce swelling, consider trying turmeric, garlic, onion, castor oil, or olive oil.
+If you want to try a traditional poultice to help reduce swelling, consider turmeric, garlic, onion, castor oil, or olive oil.
 Gently heat any of these ingredients and apply to a sprained ankle, and then wrap the ankle in a bandage for several hours.
 Research on the effectiveness of anti-inflammatory foods is mixed, but these foods are unlikely to harm you and may promote healing.5

 Common Questions About Sprained Ankles